 on a smoke break, Zippo and Lucky Strikes

-a classical composition this contrast
+at beautiful angles, a classical composition this contrast

 of bodies and dungarees, denim gone black

 and their shoulders full of shadow —

 although on second thought how effortless